kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/api-controllers/index.md

 :::

 ::: info
-See the [Request Payload](/core/2/api/payloads/request) page for more information about using the API with other protocols.
+See the [KuzzleRequest Payload](/core/2/api/payloads/request) page for more information about using the API with other protocols.
 :::

-## Request Context
+## KuzzleRequest Context

-Information about **the client that executes an API action** are available in the [Request.context](/core/2/framework/classes/request-context) property.
+Information about **the client that executes an API action** are available in the [KuzzleRequest.context](/core/2/framework/classes/request-context) property.

 The available properties are as follows:
  - [connection](/core/2/framework/classes/request-context/properties#connection): information about the connection